pydoit/doit/doc/cmd_other.rst

 Other Commands
 ================

-Lets use more complex example to demonstrate the command line features.
+Let's use a more complex example to demonstrate the command line features.
 The example below is used to manage a very simple C project.

 .. literalinclude:: tutorial/cproject.py